 Thanksgiving at the Tappleton’s by Eileen Spinelli is a really cute story that offers many opportunities for parents to talk about lying, disappointment and what matters at Thanksgiving.
-The Tappleton’s Thanksgiving dinner is doomed.
-First the turkey falls in the pond, then there are no pies left at the bakery and then continues to get worse.
+The Tappleton’s Thanksgiving dinner goes haywire.
+First, the turkey falls in the pond.
+Then, there are no pies left at the bakery.
+Then it gets worse.
 No one wants to be the person to ruin the holiday dinner and keeps it a secret that the part of the meal that was their responsibility is ruined.
-Of course, this means they end up eating liverwurst and pickles for dinner, but Grandma saves Thanksgiving by reminding them all that it doesn’t matter what they are eating but who they are eating with.
+Of course, this means they end up eating liverwurst and pickles for dinner.
+Grandma saves Thanksgiving by reminding then that it doesn’t matter what they eat but who they eat with.

 Patty’s Pumpkin Patch by Teri Sloat is a great alphabet book and story in one.
 Readers follow a pumpkin patch from planting the seeds until after Halloween when they gather the seeds for the next planting.
 I really like how this book combines an alphabet book with both upper and lowercase letters corresponding to some animal or insect in the story.
 I also like the easy rhythm of the rhyming text and the engaging and detailed illustrations.
 All in all, I think this is a great fall book!